-Lunchtime staff reward at lunchtimes with a small 'pom pom' for showing kindness and consideration during play, having good table manners / general good manners and showing respect for each other, staff and equipment.
+Lunchtime staff reward at lunchtimes with a small 'pom pom' for showing kindness and consideration during play, having good table manners / general good manners, and showing respect for each other, staff and equipment.

 These pom poms are then placed into the house tubes on entering the hall and convert to house points.
-The fullest tube will have 40 points, 2nd will have 30, 3rd will have 20 and 4th will have 10 house points.
+The fullest tube will have 40 points, 2^{nd} will have 30, 3^{rd} will have 20 and 4^{th} will have 10 house points.

-There will be consequences for wrong choices at lunchtime - starting with a quiet word, and having what they have done wrong explained to them and what is expected of them.
-If this is not followed then they will be asked to sit out for two minutes of reflection.
+There will be consequences for wrong choices at lunchtime - starting with a quiet word and having what they have done wrong explained to them and what is expected of them.
+If this is not followed, then they will be asked to sit out for two minutes of reflection.
 They will then be expected to apologise.
-More severe behaviour such as swearing or violence will result in being sent to a member of the Senior Leadership Team (sanctions will be applied as in numbers 1-6 above).
+More severe behaviour such as fighting will result in being sent to a member of the Senior Leadership Team and logged onto Arbor accordingly.
 There will be an activity daily in the 'zone' ran by a rota of lunchtime supervisors.